 Do children bring snacks to school?

 Students should bring their own snack to school each day.
 There is no school-provided snack.
 Students are not allowed to share snacks.
 It is suggested that parents/guardians send in a nutritious snack.

 Northborough does not have a breakfast program.
 Research shows that students who eat a nutritious breakfast are ready to learn.
 We encourage families to create time each morning for a well-balanced breakfast.
 The rigor of the Massachusetts learning standards requires a well-fed mind and body.

 May parents volunteer and chaperone field trips?

 Yes!
-Peaslee depends heavily on parent volunteers.
+Peaslee relies on parent volunteers.
 All volunteers must fill out a CORI form before volunteering in a public school.
 Adults cannot volunteer or attend field trips unless they have an updated CORI on file with Northborough Public Schools.
 CORI status in other districts or workplaces are nontransferable.
 Due to processing time, CORI forms must be completed at least two weeks before you are planning to volunteer or attend a field trip.

 Please stop by the Peaslee School main office to fill out a CORI form.
 The CORI applicant must be present to fill out CORI paperwork.
 Please bring your driverʼs license with you.
 We will need to make a copy of it.

 Does the school offer before and after-school programs?